krishnachaitanya2004/gadget_gurus/README.md

 ## 🎉 Enjoy the App!
 Your feedback and contributions are welcome!

-💡 Built for everyone who loves finding the perfect gadget.
+💡 Built for everyone who loves finding the perfect Mobile.